Skip to content

 Type: API Key If you select API Key, the API-key is sent in the request header and used as the password to authenticate a request.
 The API-key and URL cannot be edited.

-Key Length The key size in bits, for example 2048, 4096.
+• Key Length - the key size in bits, for example 2048, 4096.

-Start Date Validity lifetime start date, in YYYY-MM-DD HH:MM(UTC+<xxxx>) format.
+• Start Date - validity lifetime start date, in YYYY-MM-DD HH:MM(UTC+<xxxx>) format.

-Expiration Date Validity lifetime end date, in YYYY-MM-DD HH:MM(UTC+<xxxx>) format.
+• Expiration Date - validity lifetime end date, in YYYY-MM-DD HH:MM(UTC+<xxxx>) format.

-3. If the cpmscf-6405-protection-over-service-key feature flag is turned on (default), the Add Service Key dialog remains open.
-The new API Key or X.509 access token appears, along with a message recommending that you to use the copy button to save the value.
-Once you have saved the value in a secure place, click OK again.
-The new service key is added to the list, and is masked.
+2. Choose OK to save.
+The new API Key or X.509 with SAP managed certificate or X.509 with self-managed certificate access token appears, along with a message recommending that you to use the copy button to save the value.
+Once you have saved the value in a secure place, choose OK again.

 5. To remove a service key, select delete .